Lux3n-git/luxclient/misc/jargon2.md

         Double chest or single chest, respectively.
 Used in trade to specify big amounts of items.
 1 dc means 54 stacks of items
         (either compacted or regular), 1 sc means 27 stacks.
     DRO/IRO/SRO:
         Refers to diamond/iron/stone reinforced obsidian respectively.
-Used in secure structures usually for storage or defense.
+Used in structures usually for storage or defense.
     Dropchest:
         A chest hidden in the stone layer far from civilization, to protect wealth from being raided.
     ExilePearl/EP: